objecthub/swift-lispkit/Documentation/(lispkit date-time).md

 **(string-\>date-time _str tz locale_)**
 **(string-\>date-time _str tz locale format_)**

 Extracts a date and time from the given string _str_ in the time zone _tz_, or the current time zone if _tz_ is omitted.
-The format of the string representation is defined in terms of _locale_ and _format_. _format_ can have three different forms:
+The format of the string representation is defined in terms of _locale_ and _format_.
+If both _locale_ and _format_ are omitted or set to `#f`, `string->date-time` assumes the date and time is in ISO 8601 format with UTC as timezone. _format_ can have three different forms:

 1. Combined format identifier for date and time: `date-time` parsing is based on the settings of the operating system. _format_ is one of the following symbols: `none`, `short`, `medium`, `long`, or `full`.
 2. Separate format identifiers for date and time: `date-time` parsing is based on the settings of the operating system, but the format for dates and times is specified separately. _format_ is a list of the form `(`_dateformat_ _timeformat_`)` where both _dateformat_ and _timeformat_ are one of the 5 symbols listed under 1.
 This makes it possible, for instance, to just parse a date (without time) in string form to a date-time object, e.g. by using `(short none)` as _format_.